Console-Utils/fish-configs/README.md

 - `PROMPT_NET_SIGN` - specifies string to be displayed when there is at least one .sln file in directory
 - `PROMPT_NET_FRAMEWORK_IDENTIFIER_COLOR` - specifies .NET/Mono name color to be diplayed in prompt

+## Node-specific environment variables

+- `PROMPT_NODE_SIGN` - specifies string to be displayed when there is at least one package.json file in directory
+- `PROMPT_NODE_IDENTIFIER_COLOR` - specifies Node name color to be diplayed in prompt

 ## Screenshots

 ![image](https://user-images.githubusercontent.com/42812113/139679164-390f9192-3c29-4760-88ed-cebe9af8be06.png)